 The papermaking industry ranks third among the country's largest energy users, behind only petroleum refining and chemical production, according to the U.S. Energy Information Administration.
-To address this issue, researchers from Lawrence Livermore National Laboratory (LLNL) and LBNL used advanced modeling techniques to identify ways that paper manufacturers could reduce energy and water consumption.
-The first phase of the project targeted "wet pressing"-an energy-intensive process and a full-scale microscale flow model developed at LBNL to model the complex pore structures in the press felts.

-in which water is removed by mechanical pressure from the wood pulp into press felts that help absorb water from the system like a sponge before it is sent through a drying process.
+To address this issue, researchers from LLNL (Lawrence Livermore National Laboratory) and LBNL used advanced modeling techniques to identify ways that paper manufacturers could reduce energy and water consumption.
+The first phase of the project targeted "wet pressing"-an energy-intensive process in which water is removed by mechanical pressure from the wood pulp into press felts that help absorb water from the system like a sponge before it is sent through a drying process.
 If manufacturers could increase the paper's dryness by 10-15 percent, it would save paper manufacturers up to 20 percent of the energy used in the drying stage-up to 80 trillion BTUs (thermal energy units) per year-and as much as \$400 million for the industry annually.